Vermihunter/TestScribe/README.md

-# testscribe README

 TestScribe is a tool to automatically generate unit tests for your projects.
-It supports both project-level generation and file/class level test generation.
+It supports both project-level generation and file level test generation.
 Currently it supports `C++` and the most famous C++ unit testing framework, [GoogleTest](https://github.com/google/googletest).

-The project describes some best practices i.e. some scenarios that are most likely one of the best solutions for a problem.
-These techniques are mappings for code-to-unit test type.
-On the other hand, TestScribe gives the users the freedom to generate any type of test type for a given piece of code.

-Although TestScribe currently implements a single programming language with a single unit testing framework implementation, it defines an interface that allows developers to extend this framework for their favorite programming language and unit testing framework.
-More about this feature in the [Extending TestScribe](#extending-testscribe) section.

 ## Features

-- Generate unit tests for a directory
-- Generate unit tests for a file
-- Generate unit tests for the selected code

-The unit test generation for the selected code option comes with two different customization levels:
-- The user decides what type of test should be generated for the given class/method
-- Automatic generation specificed by TestScribe
+First, all the C++ header and source files are parsed according to the configuration path.
+Each global function and public class function is processed and the following code is generated for them:
+- For every global function, a parametrized test suite class is generated with

 ## Extension Settings